R-CF/ncdfCF/README.md

 “netcdf4” formats; and can write single data arrays back to a netCDF file.
-From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of “bounds” information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information.
+From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of grid cell boundary information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information.

 Development plans for the near future focus on supporting the below
 features: